For many Christians, the word mysticism raises eyebrows.

 Love Is the Only Reliable Measure

-If prayer does not make you more loving, something is missing.
+Every authentic mystical tradition insists that if prayer does not make you more loving, something is missing.

 True contemplation produces: